Singles’ Day is almost here. It’s gonna be awesome.

 - Yes, Chinese consumers dominate the festival.
 But of the +200,000 brands/merchants participating, probably 70,000 will be outside of China.

-- And, for the second time, Lazada, the largest e-commerce platform in SE Asia (by web visits) will also participate.
+- But Lazada and consumers in SE Asia are also participating.
 So we will also have millions of Thai, Indonesian, Malaysian and other SE Asian consumers celebrating this virtual event that started out as an obscure Chinese holiday about being single.

 The more I think about Singles’ Day, the more odd it seems to me.
 Awesome.
 But a symbol of our increasingly unusual digital lives.

-That said, I making a list of questions I am trying to answer as I pack for Hangzhou.
+That said, I making a list of questions I am trying to answer for the event.
 Here are my top seven.

-Singles’ Day is when all the new e-commerce programs and ideas by merchants, brands, and Alibaba must really be implemented.
-They must be implemented well enough to the handle insane, concentrated activity of this 24-hour spending surge.
-It’s like a moonshot program or a prize fight, a big public test of all your training and preparation.
+Singles’ Day is when all the new e-commerce tricks and ideas by merchants, brands, and Alibaba are implemented.
+They must be implemented well enough to the handle insane, concentrated activity of this spending surge.
+It’s like a moonshot program or a prize fight.
+It’s a big public test of all the new stuff.

 That means Singles’ Day is also when the frontier of e-commerce (and the digitization of retail) really jumps forward.
 It’s where you see things becoming fully implemented at scale (they have to be).
 And where you see what is coming next in e-commerce.
 Not just in China.
 Everywhere.

-Last year, we saw a big jump forward in the integration of Lazada into the Alibaba platform – and in the development of e-commerce in SE Asia.
-Another jump forward was in the integration of entertainment and e-commerce (““See Now, Buy Now”).
+At previous Single’s Day, we have seen big jumps forward in the development of e-commerce in SE Asia.
+We saw a big jump forward in the integration of entertainment and e-commerce (““See Now, Buy Now”).
 And we saw the integration of physical and digital ecommerce (i.e., “new retail”).

-Last year, the GMV (gross merchandise volume) for Singles’ Day was $30B, up 27% from the prior year.
+In 2018, the GMV (gross merchandise volume) for Singles’ Day was $30B, up 27% from the prior year.
 And that was up 39% from 2016.
-GMV is a fun number to follow and it gets a lot of attention.
-But it’s not one I care much about.
+GMV is a fun number to follow and it gets the most attention.
+But it’s not one I care too much about.

-With Taobao and TMall, Alibaba created digital versions of a marketplace and a shopping center.
+With Taobao and Tmall, Alibaba created digital versions of a marketplace and a shopping center.
 But they have gone way beyond this now.
 They have added entertainment, local services, payment services and new retail.
-They are now like a digital version of Orlando, Florida (home of Disney World).
+They are more like a digital version of Orlando, Florida (home of Disney World).
 They are an ultimate B2C marketplace that increasingly offers everything a consumer wants.